99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 can force encryption with bucket policy

+SecureTransport:
+policy permission to limit access by IP addresses or require that data must be encrypted in transit (HTTPS).

 - CORS: cross-origin resource sharing it's a security in web browsers to allow requests from other website origins (popular question) if a client makes a cross-origin request on our S3 bucket we need to enable the correct CORS headers